 At a depth of about 2900 km is the boundary between the mantle and the Earth’s core.
 The core is composed of iron and we know that it exists because it refracts seismic waves creating a ‘shadow zone’ at distances between 103º and 143º.
 We also know that the outer part of the core is liquid, because S-waves do not pass through it.

 The Earth’s outermost layer is fragmented into about 15 major slabs called tectonic plates.
 These slabs form the lithosphere, which is comprised of the crust (continental and oceanic) and the upper part of the mantle.
 Tectonic plates move very slowly relative to each other, typically a few centimetres per year, but this still causes a huge amount of deformation at the plate boundaries, which in turn results in earthquakes.

 Observations show that most earthquakes are associated with tectonic plate boundaries and the theory of plate tectonics can be used to provide a simplified explanation of the global distribution of earthquakes, while some of the characteristics of earthquakes can be explained by using a simple elastic rebound theory.

 What drives the movement of tectonic plates?

-- ridge push (buoyant upwelling mantle at mid-ocean ridges) — newly-formed plates at oceanic ridges are warm, and so have a higher elevation at the oceanic ridge than the colder, more dense plate material further away; gravity causes the higher plate at the ridge to push away the lithosphere that lies further from the ridge;
+- ridge push (buoyant upwelling mantle at mid-ocean ridges): newly formed plates at oceanic ridges are warm, so they have a higher elevation at the oceanic ridge than the colder, more dense plate material further away; gravity causes the higher plate at the ridge to push away the lithosphere that lies further from the ridge

-- slab pull — older, colder plates sink at subduction zones, because as they cool, they become more dense than the underlying mantle.
-The cooler sinking plate pulls the rest of the warmer plate along behind it.
+- slab pull: older, colder plates sink at subduction zones because, as they cool, they become more dense than the underlying mantle and the cooler, sinking plate pulls the rest of the warmer plate along behind it